fjp/fjp.github.io/collections/_2wd-robot/2019-12-06-ros-packages.md

   nav: "2wd-robot"
 ---

+ROS [Packages](http://wiki.ros.org/Packages) and the belonging ROS [nodes](http://wiki.ros.org/Nodes) are software components to extend a robots functionality and part of every ROS distribution such as ROS Melodic.
-ROS Packages and Nodes for ROS Melodic running on a Raspberry Pi 4 for an autonomous 2WD Robot to act in an environment according to sensor information.
+For this autonomous 2WD robot project the nodes run on a Raspberry Pi 4 to act in an environment according to sensor information.

 ## Using Sensors and Actuators in ROS